philippp/use-cases/USE-CASES.md

 ##### Knowledge of the device types used improves accuracy of fraud detection:

 Detecting the device types used by a fraud ring improves accuracy when filtering e.g. an IP block, in order to avoid blocking good users who are not in the fraud ring.
 Detecting the device types or brands used by a good identity informs risk when unexpected device types or brands are used for that identity. (e.g. traditional Chromebook user switching to a Macbook)

 #### Know that a human user is interacting with the device
 This comes down to having the capabilities required to detect bots/headless browsers/scripts.
 Invalid traffic defenses should be able to determine the realness and human qualities of ad interactions, for example:

--Real and authentic mouse/keyboard/touchscreen inputs -"Non-human" low latency of reaction time
+-Real and authentic mouse/keyboard/touchscreen inputs.
+-"Non-human" low latency of reaction time.
--"Non-human" low or artificially high variability in time between actions/user-events -Authenticity of device, environment, and event are critical inputs to effective assessment of authentic interactions.
+-"Non-human" low or artificially high variability in time between actions/user-events.
+-Authenticity of device, environment, and event are critical inputs to effective assessment of authentic interactions.

 ##### Use Cases
 Account Creation: Fraudulent account creation is often automated and can employ bots.
 Identifying an automated user from a human user is a powerful risk indicator.
 Account Takeover: A large-scale account takeover attack can be automated.
 Also, account takeover can be bootstrapped through a set of logins and snooping before stealing funds.
 This process of logins and snooping can also be automated.

-Ad Fraud Detection
+Ad Fraud Detection.

 #### Coordinated Attack Detection